✓ Updated March 2026

 I'm keen to experience Māori culture authentically.
 What's the best way to do that in Rotorua?

-Beyond the main geothermal parks, are there any 'hidden gem' spots for experiencing Rotorua's unique environment?
+Beyond the main geothermal parks, are there any 'hidden gem' spots for experiencing Rotorua's unique landscape?

 What's the deal with the sulfur smell in Rotorua?
 Should I be worried about it?

-Is it easy to get around Rotorua without a car, especially to the more spread-out attractions?
+Is it easy to get around Rotorua without a car, especially to reach some of the slightly more out-of-the-way attractions?

 How many days do you need in Rotorua, New Zealand?